sargef/SmileDetector-MachineLearning/README.md

-## SmileDetector MachineLearning
+# Smile Detector / Machine Learning

-# Import Libraries
+## Import Libraries

-# Copy the following libraries into a notepad file and save as; libraries.yml
+## Copy the following libraries into a notepad file and save as; libraries.yml

-name: virtual_platform
+name: libraries
 channels:
 - menpo
 - conda-forge